 Prioritisation here is the key to success.
 Once there is an overview of the project, one can shuffle the list of requirements so that the vital parts get delivered first, and thus the product goes live sooner rather than later.

 This approach remains flexible and open to scope changes throughout, too.
 The client can add and subtract requirements at any point in time because the project planning operates on the fine detail level.
-Furthermore, the client controls the spend because they pay upfront for each sprint.
+Furthermore, the client controls the spending because they pay upfront for each sprint.
 In case they want to put the project on hold, they certainly can.

 We’ve mentioned agile is incredibly popular for software development.
 As you can imagine, these projects are significantly more complex than websites.
 It’s not a deal-breaker, but agile web development faces a few challenges specific to the niche.